-Sony: Film Unit on Track for Full Year Despite Quarterly Loss
+Sony: Film Unit on Track for Full-Year Profit Despite Quarterly Loss

 UPDATED: On a conference call, CFO Masaru Kato tells a rep for activist investor Daniel Loeb that "Smurfs 2" and "White House Down" came in below hopes, but touts the outlook for the TV programming business.